-Your last day might have been bad, but maybe not your whole week”
+Your last day might have been bad.
+But maybe not your whole week”

 Scott Oremland, Zerorez Minnesota

 They don’t get the concept, they just want reports.
-They fail to act.

 See the gap?

-Which companies gets the best scores?
+Which companies get the best scores?

 At all levels!

-Not just the team managers.
+So not just the team managers.

-Our users say that the Celpax sparks conversations.
+Consequently, our users say that the Celpax sparks conversations.